n1k1k/csb-project/README.md

 1. Go to the sign-up page localhost:8000/forum/signup/
 2. Fill in user information and password

-In order to verify that the passwords are stored as plaintext...
+In order to verify that the passwords are stored as plaintext do the following:

 Open Django shell with command ``python manage.py shell`` and execute the following commands:
 1. ``from django.contrib.auth.models import User``
 2. ``u = User.objects.last()``